cmseal/odoo-automated-deployment/README.md

 Additionlly, the following is possible for developer convenience:
 - SFTP access
-- Running Odoo directly, once the service is stopped
+- Running Odoo directly, either via ./run_odoo.sh or ./odoo-bin... (once the service is stopped)

+## Technical Setup
+The following are the specifics for the setup, once the scripts have been completed